-Having right-angle clamps or 90-degree clamps in the workshop is a must.
+Having right angle clamps or 90-degree clamps in the workshop is a must.
 Many projects will not require those but at some point, you will not be able to do without them.
 Whether you would be building furniture, cabinets, small cupboards or just fixing two pieces of wood together an easy-to-use yet accurate corner clamp is a must-have.

 There are all sorts of different types of right-angle clamps or 90-degree clamps on the market but the problem is, especially in the case of the cheaper ones, they don’t work.
 In some cases, they don’t work at all.
-You may be thinking about how this is possible with such a simple device, yet, there are only a few that I would recommend.
+You may be thinking how is this possible with such a simple device, yet, there are only a few that I would recommend.
 The problem is mainly in the precision of the device construction which directly affects the accuracy of the clamp.

 Based on my experience, I decided to build my own angle clamps.
 And I would recommend you do the same.
-The cost is minimal to an equally available clamp you could buy.
-Material is easily available and they DO work.
+The cost is minimal to an equally available clamp you could buy (Unfortunately, clamps are not cheap and you always need a few of them).

+The material is easily available and these clamps DO work.
 And besides, it is also fun to make your own tools for the workshop.
 In my experience, this is the best DIY right-angle clamp you can make.

-In this article, I will walk you through how to build these corner clamps step by step and how to use those.
+In this article, I will walk you through how to build these DIY corner clamps step by step and how to use them.

 Table of Contents